-Scheduled Compliance Reports: Automated systems generate compliance reports at specified intervals and can distribute the reports by email.
+Automated Reports: Automated systems generate compliance reports at specified intervals.
 This saves time, eliminates complicated workflows, and frees staff for less repetitive work.
 Reports can also be customized to the client’s requirements.

-Web Access to Data: Automated systems store all data files and reports on a secure server, ensuring that compliance records are complete.
-The files are easily accessed with any browser by visiting a password-protected website.
-The website can also show the alert status of all the vibration monitors on the site and generate plots and csv data files on demand.
+Easy Access to Data: Automated systems store data and reports on a secure server, ensuring that compliance records are safe and complete.
+Reports are accessed easily by browsing to the password-protected project website.

 Automated Vibration Monitors

 AVM rentals eliminate nearly all handling of data and provide reliable, cost-effective monitoring for longer term projects.
 Powered by battery, solar panel, or AC, an AVM includes a weatherproof enclosure, an Instantel vibration monitor and geophone, and a cell modem with service.
 Recorded readings are automatically transferred offsite to a GEO server for processing.
 Alert notifications are automatically sent to PCs and smartphones.
 And finally, histograms and waveforms are automatically printed to PDF reports, optionally emailed to stakeholders, and stored on a secure project website for easy access.
-Compare: Manual vs Automated Vibration Monitoring
+Details and specifications.

 PVM – Portable AVM

 The PVM adds automation and a strong weatherproof case to a portable vibration monitor.

 The AVM is supplied with a weatherproof enclosure for wall or pole mounting.

 The SVM is a self-standing AVM supplied with a solar panel and weatherproof case.